puli/cli/README.md

 Installation
 ------------

-Follow the [Getting Started] guide to install Puli in your project.
+Follow the [Installation guide] guide to install Puli in your project.

 Documentation
 -------------